Space rock: Late 1980s–2000s: Space rock revival

 In the mid-1990s, a number of bands built on the space rock styles of Hawkwind and Gong appeared in America.
 Some of these bands were signed to Cleopatra Records, which then proceeded to release numerous space rock compilations.
-Starting in 1997, Daevid Allen of Gong, along with members of Hawkwind and other space rock bands, started to perform with Spirits Burning, a studio project created to celebrate space rock.
+Starting in 1997, Daevid Allen of Gong, along with members of Hawkwind, Clearlight, and Blue Öyster Cult, started to perform with Spirits Burning, a studio project created to celebrate space rock.

 The Strange Daze festivals from 1997 to 2001 showcased the American space rock scene in three-day outdoor festivals.
-A Michigan-based space rock scene included Burnt Hair Records, Darla Records, and bands such as Windy & Carl, Mahogany, Sweet Trip, Füxa and Auburn Lull.
+A Michigan-based space rock scene included Burnt Hair Records, Darla Records, and bands such as Windy & Carl, Mahogany, Sweet Trip, Füxa, and Auburn Lull.
 This was a modern movement of the traditional "space rock" sound and was pinned Detroit Space Rock.

-French band Air released albums Moon Safari, 10,000 Hz Legend and Le voyage dans la lune.
-Dutch band The Gathering released albums How to Measure a Planet? and If_Then_Else with space rock influences.

-21st century

-In 2005, Tom DeLonge formed the rock supergroup Angels & Airwaves, who are known for having space rock influences in both its music and lyrics, in addition to having space-themed imagery and artwork.

-In 2006 the British rock band Muse released the song Knights of Cydonia which is heavily inspired by the song Telstar from the Tornados a band that frontman Matt Bellamy's father was a member of.

-In 2009 an off-duty NASA worker from the shuttle program synchronised footage of a Discovery launch with the Flowers of Hell's "Sympathy for Vengeance" in an online video which became popular amongst staff at the Kennedy Space Center.

-The progressive rock band Starset is heavily influenced by space and astronomy, and many of their songs reference themes commonly associated with space.

-In 2018, British rock band Arctic Monkeys released their sixth studio album, Tranquility Base Hotel & Casino, based on frontman Alex Turner's concept of a luxury resort on the moon for rockstars.
-The album centres around topics of interstellar travel, consumerism, science fiction and technology, and features several characters such as an unnamed retired rockstar who serves as the narrator for several tracks, 'Mark', the titular hotel's receptionist, and the fictional 'Martini Police' mentioned in the track 'Star Treatment'.